 Our ETS code is 7084.

 In general, selection interviews take place between January and April.
-They are held in person if the situation allows it, or by videoconference depending on the distance and the health and safety rules in place at the time.
+They are held by videoconference.

 The visa* procedure for an international student is launched when he/she is officially admitted by the School during the Admissions Board of May.
 An official letter of admission, signed by the Management of the School, is sent by mail.
 This letter allows you to begin the procedure with the consular services.